oroinc/documentation/user_guide/my_oro/my_user_emails.rst

 5. The saved page should now appear on the list.

 .. image:: /user_guide/img/getting_started/emails/options_saved_example.jpg
-   :alt: New page is in the list
+   :alt: The filtered page is displayed on the list of all saved pages

 .. note:: To synchronize your emails manually, click **Sync Emails** on the top right of the page with all emails.